We’ll Happen Again and Again: A Personal Reflection on Bubbline

 It had gotten to a point where I was getting tired of trying to figure out if they were together.
 They took me to the dance but I wanted to mingle with people that weren’t giving me mixed signals.
 But with the buzz that the series finale was near, the question came up.
 Will anyone make the clarification?
 Will there be a definitive action, a moment, a word where once and for all it’s clear that these two characters, who just happen to be girls, are together romantically?
 I wasn’t confident.
 The record for that sort of thing had amounted to the handhold at the end of The Legend of Korra that was downgraded from a kiss, the Ruby/Sapphire kiss that had just happened in Steven Universe, and a cancelled Mysticons kiss.
 Things weren’t looking good.

 So around the 30 minute mark of the finale, Princess Bubblegum seems to get crushed by one of Golb’s beasts.
 Marceline sees this, goes into a rage, and turns into the vampiric cloud form we last saw in The Dark Cloud.
 She proceeds to beat the beast into a gooey pulp while it’s shown that Bubblegum survived.
 After Marceline is finished, Bubblegum calls to her- “Marcy?” and Marceline rushes to embrace her.
 She exclaims “You scared me!” and Bonnie seems almost presently surprised at this, a clear smile in her voice.
 “Even when we weren’t talking, I was so afraid something bad would happen to you and I wouldn’t be there to protect you and…I don’t want to lose you again,” Marcy frantically blurts out as tears stream down her cheeks.
 Bonnie’s face contorts into a confused realization, and then she smiles and pulls back to reassure Marcy that she’s tough and nothing’s going to happen to her.
-They share a laugh as the camera pulls out to show their full bodies, Marcy still touching Bonnie’s waste, Bonnie touching Marcy’s shoulder.
+They share a laugh as the camera pulls out to show their full bodies, Marcy still touching Bonnie’s waist, Bonnie touching Marcy’s shoulder.
 They smile as their eyes close and their faces meet, the simple lines representing their mouths shrinking and puckering sound effects going off.
 They hold each other closer as they deepen their kiss and the scene is over.

 The clearest romantic shorthand we have in this world of ours is, well, a kiss.
 A kiss on the forehead for caring, a kiss on the cheek for affection, a kiss on the lips for romance.
 And it happened in this episode for Bonnie and Marcy.
 Finally.
 An answered question, played so coy throughout the years, given something definite.
 While they had so many other small moments throughout this finale, the bottom line is that Princess Bubblegum and Marceline the Vampire Queen kissed.
 It was a declaration that their love was real and not just something people were making a stretch to see.
 It was validation of my hopes and dreams for the past six years, for them and myself.
 Somewhere out there, my 18 year old self can rejoice and I can tell you she did big time.
 But 24 year old me has been mulling it over, wondering where we are in the grand scheme of representation.